 We hide a number of wooden eggs round the gardens for children to find.
 Each bears a code that can be used to solve a puzzle.

-The Great Easter Quiz
+The Impossible Quiz

-This has been a feature of our Easter opening for some 30 years.
+This has been a feature of our Easter opening for well over 30 years.
 No ordinary quiz, but a challenging (and sometimes frustrating) test of your powers of observation as well as your wit.
 Written by Patrick Phillips, the owner of Kentwell, it is a fun challenge for the whole family.
 Teams of egg-heads come from around the country to compete to win our huge chocolate Easter egg.
 Pit your wits against us, if you dare!

 Kentwell Gardens are a delight at any time but at no time are they better than in Spring when everywhere is awash with spring bulbs, blooms and blossom.
 In the Walled Garden the ancient espaliered fruit trees proudly show off their blossom-covered gnarled branches.